IoT-Campus-Metaverse-Hackathon/IoT-Campus-Metaverse-Hackathon.github.io/content/en/rules/_index.md

 ## Main Criteria for Winning

-* The idea is realistic and has potential.
+* The idea is realistic and there is a potential for it.
-* Offers a new approach to address existing challenges.
+* New approach to resolve existing challenges.
-* The manner in which the team presents their idea.
+* The way the team pitches their idea.

 ## House & Hack Rules